...

 Featured image for the dental software backup guide showing a cloud upload icon and a secured database icon representing the process of backing up and verifying dental practice data before switching to a new practice management platform

-This distinction matters because dental practices routinely discover on migration day that their backup was running but not actually capturing the right data.
+Dental practices routinely discover on migration day that their backup was running but not actually capturing the right data.
 A backup that covers the database but misses the imaging folder is not a complete backup.
 A backup that has never been tested for restoration is a backup that might work.

 Here is exactly what to back up before switching platforms and how to confirm it is actually ready.